Bella0g/angular-blog/README.md

 * ~~Home page should contain all blog posts.
 Each post should have a title and a thumbnail image.~~

 * Clicking on a post should take the user to a new page that shows the post in detail.
 Blog page should contain the post that the user clicked on from the home page.
-It should also show all the information about the post, including the content, creation date, likes, dislikes, and comments.

 * Users should be able to add new comments anonymously and like/dislike the post.
 The page should have a button/link to navigate back to the home page.